 #Ontario; #Covid19RapidSurge; #Deaths; #HospitalsOverburdened

-Ontario/IBNS: Ontario has reported a new single-day rapid surge of 3,519 COVID-19 cases and 89 deaths, pushing the seven-day average of new daily cases to a new high of 3,141, with a test positivity rate of 6.1 percent, Ontario's health officials said.
+Ontario/Canadian-Media: Ontario has reported a rapid surge of new single-day record of 3,519 COVID-19 cases and 89 deaths, pushing the seven-day average of new daily cases to a new high of 3,141, and a test positivity rate of 6.1 percent, Ontario's health officials said.

 Ontario.
 Image credit: Pixaby